Review Committee Meets to Examine Mizo Marriage and Inheritance Law Amendment

 Members of the review committee hold a meeting in Aizawl to examine public feedback and concerns on the Mizo Marriage and Inheritance of Property (Amendment) Act, 2026.
 (Image: DIPR Mizoram)

-The meeting was chaired by Pu Zahmingthanga Ralte, Additional Secretary of the Law & Judicial Department, who heads the Review Committee tasked with examining the law following its passage in the 2026 Assembly session.
+The meeting was chaired by Pu Zahmingthanga Ralte, Additional Secretary of the Law & Judicial Department, who heads the Review Committee established to assess the amendment following its passage during the 2026 session of the Mizoram Legislative Assembly.

-Among the issues discussed were letters submitted by Mizo Hmeichhe Insuihkhawm Pawl (MHIP) to the Assembly Speaker expressing dissatisfaction with the law, as well as recommendations from the Val Upa Council addressed to the Chief Minister.
+During the meeting, members reviewed several representations submitted by organisations and community groups.
+Among the matters discussed were letters submitted by the Mizo Hmeichhe Insuihkhawm Pawl (MHIP) to the Speaker of the Mizoram Legislative Assembly expressing dissatisfaction with certain aspects of the amended law.
+The committee also considered recommendations submitted by the Val Upa Council to the Chief Minister regarding the legislation.

 ALSO READ: Mizoram Congress Calls ₹117 Crore Lengpui Land Deal ‘Biggest Corruption’ in Mizoram

-The meeting was attended by representatives from several organizations, including the Council of Churches in Mizoram (CCM), Mizoram Kohhran Hruaitute Committee (MKHC), Mizo Language Development Board, MHIP Headquarters, Mizo Upa Pawl (MUP), the Women Commission, the Bar Association, and other experts.
+The meeting was attended by representatives from a wide range of organisations, including the Council of Churches in Mizoram (CCM), Mizoram Kohhran Hruaitute Committee (MKHC), Mizo Language Development Board, MHIP Headquarters, Mizo Upa Pawl (MUP), the Mizoram State Commission for Women, the Bar Association, and other legal and social experts.

-Participants were urged to deliberate carefully on the matter, as the law affects families and individuals across Mizoram, with the aim of arriving at well-considered recommendations in future meetings.
+The review process is expected to continue through further consultations and meetings before the committee submits its findings and recommendations to the government.nd individuals across Mizoram, with the aim of arriving at well-considered recommendations in future meetings.

 Previous Post Next Post